The Best Book Tracker in 2026

 I’m lying in bed, it’s dark, my man is asleep, and I’m reading on the dark mode Kindle app to try and calm my anxiety enough to finally sleep.
 My heart rate is slowing, I’ve read a good 30 pages… but then I need to open Goodreads to mark my progress and it opens with the white hot, eye-scalding glare of a 90’s camera flash.
 Amazon, please explain that user journey process to me.

-This is what Goodreads users received in 2025, and it’s difficult not to feel skeptical of Goodreads’ claim that this feature is one of the most popular customer requests when it’s also the one most likely to bring revenue into Amazon.
+This is what Goodreads users received in 2025, and it’s difficult not to feel skeptical of Goodreads’ claim that this feature is one of the most popular customer requests when it’s also the one most likely to bring revenue into Amazon, unlike dark mode.
 You can see the full list of Goodreads’ announcements here, which shows that 2025 was certainly more productive than 2024, but it isn’t very inspiring.

 Enough complaining—I’ve used Goodreads for years, and it does have its perks.